WhishN/altV--NPCVehicleSync/README.md

 # `alt:V NPCVehicleSync`

-## This Plugin is outdated and can be used as reference
+## This Plugin is Working on RC (tested) should work on DEV also Release Version coming

 This is an experimental plugin for your alt:V Server.
 ***